 The San Gabriel River and the Rio Hondo drain an area in the San Gabriel Valley of about 490 square miles upstream of Whittier Narrows.
-It should be noted that the San Gabriel River is a fully appropriated stream, meaning the full water capacity of the river has been allocated and no new rights may be appropriated, while the Rio Hondo is not.
+It should be noted that the San Gabriel River and the Rio Hondo River are fully appropriated streams, meaning the full water capacity of the river has been allocated and no new rights may be appropriated.

-The only water agency which uses surface water for direct use is the City of Pasadena which has rights to 8.9 cfs of Eaton Canyon runoff, though the yield of the Arroyo Seco and Eaton Canyon are highly variable depending on weather and rain patterns.
+The City of Pasadena has rights to 8.9 cfs of Eaton Canyon runoff, though the yield of the Arroyo Seco and Eaton Canyon are highly variable depending on weather and rain patterns.
+Azusa Light and Water and Covina Irrigating Company also use the San Gabriel River water for direct use.
 Other surface water rights holders within the Subregion utilize their rights for groundwater recharge in the many spreading basins in the San Gabriel Valley.